addo47/AbilityBots/README.md

 Credits
 -------
 This project would not have been made possible had it not been for [Ruben](https://github.com/rubenlagus)'s work with the [Telegram Bot Java API](https://github.com/rubenlagus/TelegramBots).
-I strongly urge you to checkout that project and implement a bot to have a sense of how the basic API feels like.
+I strongly urge you to check out that project and implement a bot to have a sense of how the basic API feels like.
-Ruben has made a great job in supplying a clear and straight-forward API that conforms to Telegram's HTTP API.
+Ruben has done a great job in supplying a clear and straightforward API that conforms to Telegram's HTTP API.
 There is also a chat for that API.

 [![Telegram](http://trellobot.doomdns.org/telegrambadge.svg)](https://telegram.me/JavaBotsApi)